jvalue/ods/doc/consumer-driven-contract-testing/README.md

 If you have never worked with Pact before, please read the explanation of how Pact works in the Pact Docs: [How Pact works](https://docs.pact.io/getting_started/how_pact_works)

+### Comparison to Integration Testing

+In the context of microservices, Integration Testing usually means verifying the collaboration of a microservice with its external dependent systems, like other microservices or database systems.
+For the execution of such a test, the dependent system(s) needs to be deployed to a test environment.
+Then the microservice under test has to be invoked in a way, such that it initiates the interaction that should be tested.

+Opposed to that, CDCT tests integrations between pairs of consuming and providing services.
+During test execution, usually just a single service needs to be deployed at a time because Consumer and Provider are tested independent of each other.

+Note, that CDCT solely focuses on the communication between services.
+It ensures that the services are compatible, but it does not focus on testing their functionality.
+Therefore, Consumer-Driven Contract Tests should always be complemented with functional tests.
+See [Contract Tests vs Functional Tests](https://docs.pact.io/consumer/contract_tests_not_functional_tests) in the Pact Docs for more information on that topic.

 ## Running Consumer-Driven Contract Tests locally

 The Consumer-Driven Contract Tests of all services are automatically run in the CI.
 However, if you want to execute the tests locally, make sure that `docker` and `docker-compose` is installed on your computer.
-In the `src` directories of those services, that have implemented CDCT, there are bash scripts that can execute those tests.
+In the directories of those services, that have implemented CDCT, there are bash scripts that can execute those tests.
 The script files have the following naming convention:

 - `cdct-consumer.sh` for **Consumer testing**
 - `cdct-provider.sh` for **Provider verification**